Skip to main content

 • Assess and collect regulatory and permitting fees from geologic storage operators.

 Current law requires the commission to promulgate rules that evaluate and address the cumulative impacts of oil and gas operations by April 28, 2024.
-The bill changes current law by extending the date of the rule-making to September 30, 2024, and requiring the evaluation of cumulative impacts to address impacts from all operations regulated by the commission.
+The act changes current law by extending the deadline for the rule-making to September 30, 2024, and requiring the evaluation of cumulative impacts to address impacts from all operations regulated by the commission.
+Wells drilled for the exclusive purpose of obtaining subsurface data or information to support operations are not subject to a cumulative impact analysis.

-The bill also allows the commission to hire and designate employees of the commission as administrative law judges who have the authority to administer proceedings on behalf of the commission.
+The act also allows the director of the commission to hire and designate employees of the commission as administrative law judges who have the authority to administer proceedings on behalf of the commission.

-The bill also expands the following energy and carbon management law areas to include geologic storage operations: and direct air capture facilities:
+The act also expands the following energy and carbon management law areas to include geologic storage operations:

 • Enforcement and civil penalty procedures;